apache/spark-website/releases/_posts/2016-07-27-spark-release-2-0-0.md

 ### API Stability

 Apache Spark 2.0.0 is the first release in the 2.X major line.
 Spark is guaranteeing stability of its non-experimental APIs for all 2.X releases.
 Although the APIs have stayed largely similar to 1.X, Spark 2.0.0 does have API breaking changes.
-They are documented at the end of this release notes.
+They are documented in the [Removals, Behavior Changes and Deprecations](#removals-behavior-changes-and-deprecations) section.

 ### Core and Spark SQL